adot8/synologyhunter/README.md

 ```

 errno 4 means the alias doesn't exist. errno 0 with a full server object means it does, and none of it needs auth.

+## Disclaimer

+The information and materials provided in this repository are for **educational, research, and authorized testing purposes only**.

+The author is **not responsible for any misuse, damage, or illegal actions** caused by the software, code, or information contained herein.
+By downloading, cloning, or using any part of this repository, you agree that you are solely responsible for your own actions and compliance with all applicable local, national, and international laws.

+**Usage of these tools for attacking targets without prior mutual consent is illegal.** It is the end user's responsibility to obey all applicable laws.
+The author assumes no liability and is not responsible for any misuse or damage caused by this program.